Gochojr/SummationOfEven-Odd/README.md

-# SummationOfEven-Odd
+# Summation of Even and Odd Number

-A VB.NET program for getting Summation of Odd and Even Numbers
+A VB.NET mathematical program for getting the sum of all ODD numbers and EVEN numbers separately.
+In addition the Total Sum of all ODD and EVEN numbers together.